-A trip inside the National Park is organized on elephant back or in a jeep or by car.
+A trip inside the National Park is organized on an elephant's back or in a jeep or by car.
 There are several entry points and several rides available in the park.
-There are trips covering: Mihimukh, Bagori, Holal Path, Arimarah, Kohora Central Path-Bagro, and Kohora Central Path-Bimoli and others.
+There are trips covering: Mihimukh, Bagori, Holal Path, Arimarah, Kohora Central Path-Bagro, Kohora Central Path-Bimoli and others.

 Typically you should be getting up at 4 in the morning for an Elephant ride which starts between 5.00 am and 6.00 am from Kohora.
 This ride is highly recommended for tourists as it gives you a real feel of the National Park.
-Sighting of rhino is very common during this trip.
+Sighting of rhinos is very common during this trip.

 Four-wheel drive is also available in three ranges.
 Car safari is available almost throughout the day.
 Walking inside the National Park area is not permitted.

 When to visit